Nuttdguy/mystery-project/README.md

 #### Summary
 An application in which users can voteup a coin's popularity seperated by category of interest, e.g. profitability, technology, community support, market cap, etc.

+Additionally, the application will aggregate news associated with the token.

+-- TODO: allow users to add links to sites
+-- TODO: crawl web for keyword articles for that token -- TODO: users can add keywords, in which to add as additional search criteria -- TODO: modify 'TOKEN MODEL', for search functionalty

 ##### Requirements:
 - Registration
     - Persist user details to DB (Done)